toransahu/notes/docs/cs-fundamentals/DS.md

 - decision making

 ## Hand Shaking Lemma
-In an undirected graph, Number of vertex of odd degree are alway even.
+In an undirected graph, Number of vertex of odd degree are always even

-Vertex of odd degree = Vertex connected to 3 edges.
+e.g. Vertex of odd degree = Vertex connected to 3 edges.

 ## Binary Tree

 ### Desc
 - tree whose each node have at most 2 children
-- children typically known as left and right child.
+- children typically known as left and right child

 ### Representation
 - a node consist of data, pointer to left child, pointer to right child

+#### Array Representation
+- Root at index $0$
+- Left child at index $2 \times i$
+- Right child at index $2 \times i + 1$
+- Parent at index $i / 2$

+Note: The array should be filled with `nil` value for non-existing child nodes

 ### Properties
-- Level(Root) = 1, but height = 0 (don't get confuse)
+- Level(Root) = 0
+- Height of tree with only root node = 0
-- Maximum number of nodes at level $ i = 2^{i-1}$
+- Maximum number of nodes at level $i = 2^{i-1}$
-- Level of a Node = Height of the Node + 1
+- no. of Levels in a Tree = Height of the Tree + 1
 - Minimum Possible Height of a tree having N nodes: $h = \lfloor \log_2{(N+1)} \rfloor$
 - A binary tree with L leaves is of at least height $h = \lceil \log_2{L} \rceil$
 - Number of leaves = Number of internal nodes having 2 children + 1